Starcounter/Starcounter.Startup/README.md

 The above snippet will register `LoggingMiddleware` to run at every request processed by the `Router`.

-`AddRouter` extension method mentioned before adds two pieces of middleware by default: `DbScopeMiddleware` and `ContextMiddleware`.
+`AddRouter` extension method mentioned before adds two pieces of middleware by default: `MasterPageMiddleware` and `ContextMiddleware`.
 If you want to prevent that behavior you can do that by passing `false` to `includeDefaultMiddleware` parameter:

 ```c#
 // using Microsoft.Extensions.DependencyInjection;